tdwg/website/conferences/2024/sessions/index.md

 SPNHC and TDWG have both previously held bioblitzes as part of annual conferences and we intend to do so this year as well, split into events for in person and virtual attendees and hosted on iNaturalist.
 How-to information would be provided for those new to the process.
 A results announcement event, possibly with prizes, would be held at the end of the conference.

 We would also like to hold a symposium discussing how museums have used bioblitzes, including topics such as: did you make partnerships with other organisations, have bioblitzes contributed to wider research, what was the value of the information gained and what are the lessons learned?
-We welcome talks on any bioblitz related topics."
+We welcome talks on any bioblitz related topics.

 ## SYM05 Biodiversity Biobanking Network GGBN: A global infrastructure for molecular collections